microsoft-dx/ms-monday-social-network/README.md

      </body>
     </html>

-If we want to see our new post, we have to refresh the page, which make the user experience really, really bad.
+If we want to see our new post, we have to **refresh the page**, which make the user experience really, really bad.

 Adding real-time communication
 ---------------------------------------

-If we want the user experience improved, we must add real-time communication.
-This means that the client does not have to refresh the browser in order to receive data.
+If we want the user experience improved, we must add **real-time communication**.
+This means that **the client does not have to refresh the browser** in order to receive data.

 To achieve this, we are going to use a library called `SignalR` that really simplifies the communication.